Fata Morgana (mirage): In literature

 A Fata Morgana is usually associated with something mysterious, something that never could be approached.

 In the lines, "the weary traveller sees / In desert or prairie vast, / Blue lakes, overhung with trees / That a pleasant shadow cast", because of the mention of blue lakes, it is clear that the author is actually describing not a Fata Morgana, but rather a common inferior or desert mirage.
 The 1886 drawing shown here of a "Fata Morgana" in a desert might have been an imaginative illustration for the poem, but in reality no mirage ever looks like this.
 Andy Young writes, "They're always confined to a narrow strip of sky—less than a finger's width at arm's length—at the horizon."

 The 18th-century poet Christoph Martin Wieland wrote about "Fata Morgana's castles in the air".
 The idea of castles in the air was probably so irresistible that many languages still use the phrase Fata Morgana to describe a mirage.

 In the book Thunder Below! about the submarine USS Barb, the crew sees a Fata Morgana (called an "arctic mirage" in the book) of four ships trapped in the ice.
 As they try to approach the ships the mirage vanishes.

 The Fata Morgana is briefly mentioned in the 1936 H. P. Lovecraft horror novel At the Mountains of Madness, in which the narrator states: "On many occasions the curious atmospheric effects enchanted me vastly; these including a strikingly vivid mirage—the first I had ever seen—in which distant bergs became the battlements of unimaginable cosmic castles."

+It is vividly described in the 1954 novel Lord of the Flies by William Golding: